 The Center for the Global Learner fosters intercultural understanding and the development of engaged global citizens.
 Its mission is to lead and facilitate global engagement and intercultural understanding.

 English as a Second Language

 Continuing Education for Non-Native Speakers

 Durham Tech offers additional non-credit, fee-based courses in Continuing Education for Non-Native Speakers (Beyond Basic ESL) for students whose proficiency is beyond the basic ESL program.

 English for Academic Purposes

 English for Academic Purposes (EAP) is a program designed to help students improve their skills in U.S. Academic English.
 Students entering this program already have the basics of English (or speak another variation of English), but need to improve their college-level reading, writing, research, grammar, listening, and speaking skills.

 Durham Tech offers Public Service and Medical Interpreting certificate and diploma programs to prepare students to work as paraprofessional interpreters via a combination of evening seated, hybrid, and online classes.
-Prerequisites and plans of study can be found at the Interpretation Programs web page.
+Prerequisites and plans of study can be found on the Interpretation program pages.

 International Student Services